NHS appointments cancelled during strike action to ‘surpass one million’

 A Department of Health and Social Care spokesperson said: “The co-ordinated action next week will create further unacceptable disruption for patients and fellow NHS staff.

-“We accepted the independent pay review body’s recommendations in full, meaning doctors who started their hospital training this year are receiving a 10.3% pay increase, with the average junior doctor getting 8.8%.
-Consultants are receiving a 6% pay rise and are already in the top 2% of earners in the country.
+“We accepted the independent pay review body’s recommendations in full, meaning doctors who started their hospital training this year are receiving a 10.3 per cent pay increase, with the average junior doctor getting 8.8 per cent.
+Consultants are receiving a 6 per cent pay rise and are already in the top 2% of earners in the country.

 “This pay award is final, and the majority of unions representing over one million other NHS workers have accepted our offer and called off further strike action.